 Criteria to Judge Good Trekking Poles

-1) Length: Most good trekking poles can extend to fit most users.
+Most good trekking poles can extend to fit most users.
 The key aspect I look at is the minimum and maximum length each respecting set of poles can extend to.
-You definitely don’t want to purchase a set without checking this first, particularly if you are at either ends of the height spectrum.
+You definitely don’t want to purchase a set without checking this first, particularly if you are at either end of the height spectrum.

 Many users also find different pole heights optimal for different types of trekking.
 For example: ascending or descending terrain.

-2) Shock Absorption: While it might not be a concern for some, serious trekkers will appreciated built-in anti-shock features to help ease the pressure on joints.
+While it might not be a concern for some, serious trekkers will appreciate built-in anti-shock features to help ease the pressure on joints.
 Some of the more advanced trekking poles do come with this feature.
-It isn’t a “must have” for me, but it certainly can help and some trekkers will find it a necessity.
+It isn’t a “must-have” for me, but it certainly can help and some trekkers will find it a necessity.

 Higher grade aluminum can run you a higher overall price tag, but a lightweight pole can be really helpful over a long trek.
 I’ve had good luck with all kinds of material composites, not just aluminum.

-5) Locking Mechanism: Collapsible trekking poles are great, but are really only as good as their locking mechanism.
+Collapsible trekking poles are great but are really only as good as their locking mechanism.
 Especially on cheaper models, you’ll really have to ensure the locking mechanism is firm enough to hold in even the most difficult terrain, while still be easy enough to adjust on the fly.

 I’ve had some really bad locks ruin an otherwise good set of poles.
 This was one of the key areas that I wanted to pay special attention to in this analysis.